 We are focused on becoming the leader in discovering, developing and commercializing food allergies products.
-Our pipeline development strategy is based on leveraging Viaskin's scientific profile while taking into consideration a combination of target market characteristics, which include allergen prevalence, persistence and severity.
+Our pipeline development strategy is based on leveraging Viaskin[®]'s scientific profile while taking into consideration a combination of target market characteristics, which include allergen prevalence, persistence and severity.
 We select our target product candidates with the aim to address allergies that have high unmet medical needs.

-Our lead product candidate, Viaskin Peanut, has completed a global Phase III program for the treatment of peanut allergic patients four to 11 years of age.
-Viaskin Peanut has obtained fast track designation and breakthrough therapy designation in children from the U.S. Food and Drug Administration, or FDA, which are regulatory designations intended to expedite or facilitate the process of reviewing new drugs and biological products that are intended to treat a serious or life-threatening disease or condition and demonstrate the potential to address unmet medical needs for the disease or condition.
-The European Medicines Agency's, or EMA, Pediatric Committee has also adopted a positive opinion with respect to our Pediatric Investigation Plan, or PIP, for Viaskin Peanut, which is a prerequisite for the filing of marketing authorization for any new medicinal product in Europe.
+Our lead product candidate, Viaskin[®] Peanut, has completed a global Phase III program for the treatment of peanut allergic patients four to 11 years of age.
+Viaskin[®] Peanut has obtained fast track designation and breakthrough therapy designation in children from the U.S. Food and Drug Administration, or FDA, which are regulatory designations intended to expedite or facilitate the process of reviewing new drugs and biological products that are intended to treat a serious or life-threatening disease or condition and demonstrate the potential to address unmet medical needs for the disease or condition.
+The European Medicines Agency's, or EMA, Pediatric Committee has also adopted a positive opinion with respect to our Pediatric Investigation Plan, or PIP, for Viaskin[®] Peanut, which is a prerequisite for the filing of marketing authorization for any new medicinal product in Europe.

-In September 2014, we announced topline results for our Viaskin Peanut's Efficacy and Safety, or VIPES, Phase IIb clinical trial of Viaskin Peanut for the treatment of peanut allergic patients, which was followed by a full study report presented at the 2015 AAAAI Annual Meeting in Houston, Texas.
-In October 2016, we announced topline results from the two-year OLFUS-VIPES study evaluating the long-term efficacy and safety profile of Viaskin Peanut for the treatment of peanut allergic children.
+In September 2014, we announced topline results for our Viaskin[®] Peanut's Efficacy and Safety, or VIPES, Phase IIb clinical trial of Viaskin[®] Peanut for the treatment of peanut allergic patients, which was followed by a full study report presented at the 2015 AAAAI Annual Meeting in Houston, Texas.
+In October 2016, we announced topline results from the two-year OLFUS-VIPES study evaluating the long-term efficacy and safety profile of Viaskin[®] Peanut for the treatment of peanut allergic children.
 OLFUS-VIPES, or OLFUS, is an open-label, follow-up study to VIPES.
-Following results from our Phase III program, we launched a Phase III program designed to assess the efficacy and safety of Viaskin Peanut in children.
-As part of our Phase III program development, we initiated the Peanut EPIT Efficacy and Safety Study, or PEPITES, a pivotal Phase III trial, in December 2015.
-PEPITES was designed to evaluate the safety and efficacy of Viaskin Peanut 250 μg in 356 peanut allergic patients four to 11 years of age.
-In August 2016, we launched the REAL Life Use and Safety of EPIT (REALISE) study, which was designed to evaluate the use and safety of Viaskin Peanut 250 μg in routine clinical practice in 393 peanut allergic patients four to 11 years of age.
-In August 2017, we initiated the EPIT in Toddlers with Peanut Allergy, or EPITOPE, a Phase III clinical trial assessing the safety and efficacy of Viaskin Peanut for the treatment of peanut allergic patients one to three years of age.
+Following results from our Phase IIb program, we launched a Phase III program designed to assess the efficacy and safety of Viaskin[®] Peanut in children.
+As part of our Phase III program development, we initiated the Peanut EPIT[®] Efficacy and Safety Study, or PEPITES, a pivotal Phase III trial, in December 2015.
+PEPITES was designed to evaluate the safety and efficacy of Viaskin[®] Peanut 250 μg in 356 peanut allergic patients four to 11 years of age.
+In August 2016, we launched the REAL Life Use and Safety of EPIT[®] (REALISE) study, which was designed to evaluate the use and safety of Viaskin[®] Peanut 250 μg in routine clinical practice in 393 peanut allergic patients four to 11 years of age.

-In October 2017, we announced topline results from PEPITES, in which we observed a statistically significant response with a favorable tolerability profile, with 35.3% of patients responding to Viaskin Peanut 250 μ g after 12 months of treatment as compared to 13.6% of patients in the placebo arm (difference in response rates = 21.7%; p=0.00001; 95% CI = 12.4% - 29.8%).
+In October 2017, we announced topline results from PEPITES, in which we observed a statistically significant response with a favorable tolerability profile, with 35.3% of patients responding to Viaskin[®] Peanut 250 μ g after 12 months of treatment as compared to 13.6% of patients in the placebo arm (difference in response rates = 21.7%; p=0.00001; 95% CI = 12.4% - 29.8%).
 However, the primary endpoint, which evaluates the 95% confidence interval, or CI, in the difference in response rates between the active and placebo arms, did not reach the 15% lower bound of the CI that was proposed in the trial's Statistical Analysis Plan submitted to the FDA.

 In November 2017, we announced topline safety results from REALISE and that the trial met its primary objective.
-In the trial, we observed that Viaskin Peanut was well-tolerated with no new or unexpected adverse events.
-A favorable safety and tolerability profile was observed, which was comparable with outcomes from previous studies of Viaskin Peanut 250 μg.
+In the trial, we observed that Viaskin[®] Peanut was well-tolerated with no new or unexpected adverse events.
+A favorable safety and tolerability profile was observed, which was comparable with outcomes from previous studies of Viaskin[®] Peanut 250 μg.